laurapeacemakers/laurapeacemakers.github.io/index.md

 Adele, Leonardo, Laura, Pier and Chiara, five Psychology students from University of Bologna (Campus of Cesena), Italy.
 This project is part of the bigger Erasmus+ project "Peacemakers", led by Koc University and other partner Universities.
 Its aim is to foster a more peaceful generation in Europe and in Turkey that approaches migrants with positive attitudes.
-If you want to find out more, check here: [https://peacemakers.ku.edu.tr/]
+If you want to find out more, check [here.] (https://peacemakers.ku.edu.tr)

 ## Spread the word